-Congratulations on the purchase or sell of your vehicle!
+Congratulations on the purchase or sale of your vehicle!

-If you have bought a vehicle from a Texas dealer and you are a Texas resident, the dealership will transfer the title at the tax office.
-However, individuals must come in or mail the documents to the county tax office of the buyer, seller, or lienholder.
-The buyer, seller, or lienholder may transfer title with the appropriate documents.
-The seller (other than the dealer) or lienholder must also provide a Permission Letter from the buyer and an acceptable form of ID for the buyer.
+If you have bought a vehicle from a Texas dealer and you are a Texas resident, the dealership will transfer the title at the tax office on your behalf.
+However, if you have purchased a vehicle from an individual, the documents must be submitted to the tax office in person or by mail.
+Submit to the county of the buyer or lien holder.
+The buyer, seller, or lienholder may submit the appropriate documents for the title transfer.
+If the seller (other than the dealer) or lienholder are submitting the paperwork, they must also provide a Permission Letter from the buyer and an acceptable form of ID for the buyer.

 To transfer a Texas titled vehicle, bring in or mail the following to our offices:

 1. Texas title, signed and dated by the seller(s) and buyer(s).
-If the vehicle is less than 10 years old, the odometer reading must be completed.
+If the vehicle is less than 20 years old, the odometer reading must be completed

+for most vehicles.
 Erasures, mark-throughs and alterations are not acceptable in most cases.
-An affidavit of fact signed by the seller is necessary to correct
+An affidavit of fact signed by the seller is necessary

 3. Proof of insurance in the buyer's name.